 In time, you lose flexibility in your hip flexors as the muscles respond to a message from your brain to remain in the position in which you put them most often.
 This lack of flexibility limits access to free and fluid range of motion in the hips.

-Furthermore, as the psoas attaches to the lumbar vertebrae, when the hip flexors are chronically tight, they tug at the lumbar spine, causing lower back pain and potentially injuring the discs.
+Furthermore, as the psoas attaches to the lumbar vertebrae, when the hip flexors are chronically tight, they tug at the lumbar spine, increasing lower back pain and potentially injuring the discs.

-Due to a process known as reciprocal inhibition, as the hip flexors contract, their antagonists—the glutes or buttock muscles—relax, to protect them from tearing.
+Due to a process known as reciprocal inhibition, as the hip flexors contract, their antagonists—the glutes (buttock muscles)—relax, to protect them from tearing.
 If you are also sedentary for much of the day, your glutes can become ‘lazy’ or disengaged.
 This is known as gluteal amnesia.

-Many of us suffer from tight hamstrings as a result of a lifetime of sport without stretching, a sedentary lifestyle, or that’s just the musculoskeletal structure we were born with.
-Whatever the cause, pedalling exacerbates tight hamstrings, especially if the glutes are weak and not pulling their weight.
+Many of us suffer from tight hamstrings as a result of a lifetime of sports without stretching, a sedentary lifestyle, or that’s just the musculoskeletal structure we were born with.
+Whatever the cause, pedalling exacerbates tight hamstrings, especially if the glutes are weak and not doing their share of the work.

-Tight hamstrings pull the pelvis back into a posterior tilt, rounding the lumbar spine and further straining the lower back muscles.
+Tight hamstrings pull the pelvis back into a posterior tilt, rounding the lumbar spine and further straining the muscles of the lower back.

-Unless you have a well-rounded training program that includes dedicated core work, it is likely that your core is weak, or at best, unbalanced.
-This might be because you sit too much or with bad posture, because you work on strengthening your superficial abs (6-pack) at the expense of the rest of your core—the lower back, obliques, quadratus lumborum, deep abs and pelvic floor, because you don’t breathe down into your diaphragm and/or because cycling sports don’t require it as much as other activities.
+Unless you have a well-rounded training program that includes dedicated core work, it is likely that your core is weak, or at best, imbalanced.
+This might be because you sit too much or with bad posture, because you work on strengthening your superficial abs (your 6-pack) at the expense of the rest of your core—the lower back, obliques, deep abs and pelvic floor, because you don’t breathe down into your diaphragm and/or because cycling sports don’t rely on it as much as other activities.

-Without a strong core and with potentially tight hamstrings, hip flexors, groin and glutes, the pelvis is often pulled out of alignment—forward or back (into anterior or pelvic tilt) and also twisting, tugging at the lower back.
+Without a strong core and with potentially tight hamstrings, hip flexors, groin and glutes, the pelvis can be pulled out of alignment—forward or back (into anterior or pelvic tilt) and also twisted—tugging at the lower back.

-If you experience pain in any of the poses, stop.
+If you experience pain in any of the poses, please stop.
 In yoga, discomfort is embraced, pain is not.
-Start off with some gentle movements and basic stretches, before moving on to strength-building poses and greater complexity.

 - Flexibility 2: Calves + Hamstrings